 Since you have made the decision to invest in Dashcams, GPS and telematics, you now have to work through the installation project.
 This blog will provide you thoughts and considerations based on 23+ years of experience doing installs and working with installation professionals on small projects at hundreds of locations and thousands of vehicles.
-The concepts apply if you are installing Fleetistics, Geotab, Samsara, Verizonr or other fleet management technology.
+The concepts apply if you are installing Fleetistics, Geotab, Samsara, Verizon or other fleet management technology.
 When you choose a course of action, it is important to remember that every delay is an opportunity for ROI that cannot be recovered.
 The sooner you get control of fleet activity and modify unwanted driving behavior, the faster and greater the ROI.
 Best in class fleet managers achieve an annual ROI of about $2500 per vehicle.

 Once a project manager is identified, decide if you will do the installations “in-house” or contract a professional GPS installation company.
 Many business owners think they can save money by doing it in-house, but few seldom do.
 If you believe time is money, then you realize the slower the installation, the further out your ROI.
 A professional installation company may save you a lot of money in payroll but also find the ROI in 30 days verse 6 months if done in-house.
 An installation company has skilled workers and the administrative and project management experience to make the installation process go quickly.
-If deploying GPS trackers, telematics devices or dashcams, they have done thousands of them and can do them in half the time.
+If deploying GPS and telematic trackers, devices, or dashcams, they have done thousands of them and can do them in half the time.
 A rapid install also reduces the impact on operations and vehicle downtime.
 Professional installers are not likely to interfere with the vehicle’s safety system, such as putting a wire around and air bag, so it won’t deploy properly.
 Professionals will avoid connecting to computer lines and use test meters instead of test lights.
 They will use proper connections and good device placement resulting in far fewer service calls.

 Initial installation is just the start.
 Most fleets replace about 20% of their vehicles annually and replace a lot of windshields.
 This means the GPS or dash camera must be uninstalled and installed in the next vehicle.
 In this situation, you may want to be able to do a “swap” in-house.
 Swaps can often be done with less time pressure.
 Replacement vehicles are planned well in advance so there is no need to take a truck off the road during working hours.
 Some fleets will simply put a new device on every new vehicle to avoid dealing with swaps.
 Other fleets will use the same installation company to do swaps.
 It is important to discuss swap internally a decide how you want to handle them before they pile up a few months after the initial installation.